DeplanckeLab/DisCo_source/README.md

 Extract the archive, and extract the zipped SDK contained within.

-### National Instruments NIDaqmx
+### National Instruments NIDAQmx
-https://www.ni.com/en-us/support/downloads/drivers/download.ni-daqmx.html#409845
+Installer for the NIDAQmx library is located here: https://www.ni.com/en-us/support/downloads/drivers/download.ni-daqmx.html#409845

 ### Ximea xiAPI
-The installer for the Ximea xiAPI can be downloaded from the following website https://www.ximea.com/support/wiki/apis/XIMEA_Windows_Software_Package
+The installer for the Ximea xiAPI can be downloaded from the following website: https://www.ximea.com/support/wiki/apis/XIMEA_Windows_Software_Package

 ### Linking libraries